Teacher Cover Letters That Get Noticed

 Critically, the cover letter for a teaching position is your formal introduction.
 Avoiding this formality could be considered paramount to refusing to shake the interviewer's hand.

-Steps to Write a Teaching Cover Letter to Land an Interview
+Steps to Write a Teaching Cover Letter for an education job

 More and more job candidates are trying to cut corners and write a line or two in an email.
 The email is the medium of communication; it should never compromise your message.
 By sending off a quick email, you could risk being perceived as lazy and lacking ambition.